ad3m3r5/lnk-shrtnr/README.md

 # lnk-shrtnr
-NodeJS URL shortener.
-Could it be built better and easier?.... probably, but I made this when I first started working with NodeJS.
+NodeJS URL shortener that I made when I first started working with NodeJS, but just now uploading it.
+Could it be built better and easier?.... most definitely.
 Feel free to use it, modify it, and let me know what you think.

 ## Why?
 When I first started working with NodeJS, I wanted to build something simple but useful.
 I remembered how much I used link shorteners for various tasks, so I decided to make one.